 Exporting is one way of increasing your sales potential.
-Given the small size of mot local markets, exporting allows a company to expand its market beyond the scope of a limited and increasingly saturated national market.
+Given the small size of most local markets, exporting allows a company to expand its market beyond the scope of a limited and increasingly saturated national market.

 For instance, a producer in Trinidad and Tobago has access to a market of just over 1.5 million people.
 However, exporting to Brazil for example expands that producer’s potential market to close to 200 million people.
-With an expand market, exporting can pave the way for increased sales and expansion.
+With an expanded market, exporting can pave the way for increased sales and expansion.

 No company would export unless it intends to make a profit.
 Generally speaking, overseas customers in larger markets are likely to place much larger orders than a local buyer.